KOY-Network/koy-documentation/docs/How to add KOY Network to Anchor Wallet.md

 ### Step 3: Add Custom Blockchain

-You will see a list of all the blockchains that Anchor Wallet already knows about.
-However, KOY Network is not yet on this list so click the Custom Blockchain button at the top right of the screen.
+You will now see a list showcasing all the blockchains that Anchor Wallet currently recognizes.
+However, since the KOY Network might not be listed, you'll need to select the `Custom Blockchain` button located at the upper right corner of the screen.

 <img
-    src="/img/S3.PNG"
+    src="/img/steps/step_3.png"
-    alt="step 1"
+    alt="step 3"
     style={{
       width: '250px', // Set the desired width in pixels
       display: 'block', // Ensure the image takes the full width